 Never-ending coastline and sandy white beaches make Northland an ideal place for walking and hiking.

 If you're looking for a full day or two outdoors, you can't go past the Cape Brett Track.
-Traversing native bush and tall coastal ridges, this 8hr one-way hike incorporates spectacular views over the Bay of Islands, Cavalli Islands and Poor Knights Islands.
+Traversing native bush and tall coastal ridges, this 8hr one-way hike incorporates spectacular views over the Bay of Islands, Cavalli Islands, and Poor Knights Islands.
 Look out for dolphins and whales before reaching the Cape Brett Lighthouse & Department of Conservation hut that's at the end of the track.

-An easy access walk that takes about half a day is the Bay of Islands Coastal Walkway.
+An easy access walk that takes about half a day in the Bay of Islands Coastal Walkway.
 Following the coast from Opua to Paihia, this 8 hour-return walk takes in pleasant views over the Bay of Islands, white sandy beaches and a mangrove boardwalk.